zeekus/textfiles/ad_howto_setup_windows_logins_on_linux.md

 # Linux tools to 'join a domain'

 ```
-adcli - mostly widely used
+adcli - mostly widely used in Centos7, Centos8
 realmmd -
 authconfig -
 ```

-# configuration files that control domain registration create
+# configuration files that control domain registration need to be created

-These should appear after a Linux host is joined to a domain.
+# Main: #file: /etc/kerb5.conf

+The '/etc/kerb5.conf' gets created after joining the domain.
+Note the renewal will fail if the DNS is setup oddly.

 ```